 Ahead of the deadline for President Trump to sign the Jerusalem Embassy Act waiver, the Orthodox Union sends a letter to President Trump urging him to fulfill his campaign promise to relocate the U.S. Embassy.

 Dec.
 6, 2017

-On the day President Trump announced he was recognizing Jerusalem as Israel’s capital, OU Advocacy applauds Trump’s historic change of policy toward Jerusalem.
+On the day President Trump announced he was recognizing Jerusalem as Israel’s capital, the Orthodox Union applauds Trump’s historic change of policy toward Jerusalem.
 An article in The Forward newspaper referred to the Orthodox Union as part of the “tip of the spear” in advocating consistently for the enactment of the Jerusalem Embassy Act.

 Orthodox Union strongly denounced outrageous claims against Israel made by Turkish President Recep Tayyip Erdogan following the United States’ recognition of Jerusalem as Israel’s capital.

 Dec.
 18, 2017

 Orthodox Union applauded U.N.
 Ambassador to the United Nations Nikki Haley, and the Trump Administration, for vetoing a proposed UN Security Council resolution calling for the withdrawal of President Donald Trump’s decision to recognize Jerusalem as Israel’s capital.

 Jan.
 22, 2018

 Following decades of advocacy by the Orthodox Union, Vice President Mike Pence announces during an address to the Knesset that the U.S. Embassy will be relocated to Jerusalem before the end of 2019.

 Feb.
 23, 2018